-If you get into a conversation with a group of RVers on which national park is their favorite, it won’t take long until someone claims Joshua Tree National Park.
-It’s truly a camper’s paradise with its wide open space and panoramic views.
+If you ask other RVers which national park is their favorite, someone is bound to mention Joshua Tree National Park in Southern California.
+It’s a camper’s paradise with wide open space and panoramic views.

-There’s something magical about the way the landscape glows at golden hour and how the sky turns from red hot during sunset to dark blue and star-filled at night.
-You can enjoy the remoteness of the park, but also it’s proximity to Palm Springs and the Coachella Valley.
+Most evenings, the landscape glows at golden hour, and the sky turns from red hot at sunset to dark blue and star-filled at night.
+You can enjoy the remoteness of the park but also its proximity to Palm Springs and the Coachella Valley.

-We absolutely loved our visit to the park and relished the opportunity to enjoy the endless roads of the desert landscape, play on the rock formations and, of course, marvel at the Joshua Trees.
+Take the time during your visit to enjoy the endless roads of the desert landscape, play on the rock formations, and, of course, marvel at the Joshua Trees.

-The number one reason to visit Joshua Tree National Park is to see its famous Joshua Trees.
-These trees are truly fascinating and since the Mojave desert is the only place in the world where they grow naturally, Joshua Tree National Park is the best place to see them!
+The first reason to visit Joshua Tree National Park is to see its famous and fascinating Joshua Trees.
+Since the Mojave desert is the only place in the world where they grow naturally, Joshua Tree National Park is the best place to see them.

 These trees range between 15-40 feet tall and can live an impressive 150 years.
-They’re members of the Yucca family and appear as though they’re from a different planet – limbs unpredictably jetting out like they have their own minds.
+They’re members of the Yucca family and appear as though they’re from a different planet, with limbs unpredictably jetting out like they have their own minds.